weaver20/Election-Management/README.md

-# HW-1
+# Ex-1
-the plan to take on the world. by noam and Aviram.
+the plan to take on the world. by Noam and Aviram.